CorentinLeonet/gestion_commande_spring/README.md

 ### Features
 - Add, update, and delete products.
 - Add, update, and delete orders.
-- Simple web interface using Thymeleaf.
+- Web interface using Thymeleaf.
+- Dashboards with dynamic charts using Google Charts.

 ### Technologies
 - Java